learningeconomy/admin-dashboard/README.md

 - **Environment Setup**:
     - A sample environment file is provided as `.env.sample`.
-    - Copy `.env.sample` to `.env` and replace the dummy values with actual values for your setup.
+    - Copy `.env.sample` to `.env` and replace the PUBLIC_PAYLOAD_URL with the URL to your Dashboard API.
+        - If running locally, the sample value of `http://localhost:3000/api` will be correct.
+Otherwise, this will be the URL of your Dashboard API!

 ### Dashboard